 People who upset us tend to die quite - er - shocking deaths.
 Nothing to do with us, but karma is so fab.
 Do you really want to upset us, babe?

-Jude – sibling of Jude; also a recent addition to The Groove Boogies and also has some rather shocking secrets!
+Jude – sibling of Jade; also a recent addition to The Groove Boogies and also has some rather shocking secrets!

 What goes around comes around, babe; upsetting us really isn't a clever idea.